We are here to help you

 • Rideshare accident claims.
 If you were hurt while riding in an Uber, Lyft, or other rideshare driver’s vehicle, you have just as much of a right to claim compensation as you would after any other vehicle accident.
 However, these accidents often involve insurance claims against rideshare company insurance policies and can be more difficult to resolve than standard vehicle accident claims.

 • Catastrophic injury claims.
 Some personal injury victims fully recover from their adverse experiences, but others are not so fortunate.
 A personal injury is catastrophic when it personally harms the victim.
-This could mean a traumatic brain injury resulting in lifelong disability, a spinal cord injury resulting in paralysis, or any other severe physical injury that causes long-term or permanent difficulties for the victim.
+This could mean a traumatic brain injury resulting in lifelong disability or even wrongful death, a spinal cord injury resulting in paralysis, a severe injury from a slip and fall accident, or any other severe physical injury that causes long-term or permanent difficulties for the victim.
 Our team excels at handling difficult personal injury claims and maximizing clients’ compensation, especially when they have suffered extreme harm from the negligent or illegal actions of others.

 • Medical malpractice.
 Thousands of people in Oceanside and surrounding communities trust all types of medical professionals to treat their illnesses and injuries, and most fulfill their professional duties of care to their patients.
 However, when a medical professional’s negligence results in harm to a patient, this can become the basis of any medical malpractice claim.
 While similar to a standard personal injury claim in some respects, there are special rules for medical malpractice cases you must understand if you want to succeed with your claim.